cjgalione/pmm/messaging-modernization/README.md

 We show the ingestion of data from ActiveMQ, IBM MQ, RabbitMQ, or Tibco EMS via Kafka Connect and Confluent Schema registry.
 We illustrate stream processing, using ksqlDB to merge, enrich and join data sets from different messaging systems.
-Lastly, we show using Kafka Connect to relay the resulting event streams to a modern data store such as an ElasticSearch Index, an RDBMS, a NoSQL Database, or Confluent Cloud.
+Lastly, we show using Kafka Connect how to relay the resulting event streams to a modern data store such as an ElasticSearch Index, an RDBMS, a NoSQL Database, or Confluent Cloud.

 Reference Example
 -----------------

-To demonstrate the integration, we work with a reference set of docker images tied together with docker-compose.
+To demonstrate the integration, we work with Confluent Cloud in concert with a reference set of docker images tied together with docker-compose.
 The images included are:

--   **Confluent Platform**, including Apache Kafka, Kafka Connect, ksqlDB, Confluent Schema Registry, Confluent Control Center and Zookeeper.
+-   **Confluent Platform**, including Kafka Connect, ksqlDB, and Confluent Control Center.

 -   **Messaging Systems** of your choice.
 The example includes ActiveMQ, IBM MQ, Tibco EMS, and RabbitMQ.
 You can choose a subset or add your